uviclibraries/gen-ai-research/1-prompts-ideas.md

 <br>```I am a teacher teaching grade 4 students about the weather.
 Please generate a lesson plan for a one-hour lesson about weather including a 30-minute activity to help students remember what they learned in the instruction portion of the lesson.```<br>
   - Now look through the lesson plan and look at the "Activity" section.
 Let's ask Copilot to give us more details by asking the following:
 <br>```Please provide additional and detailed step-by-step student instructions for the activity portion of the lesson plan.```<br>
+3. Reflection time:
   - **How useful is the lesson plan Copilot created?**
-  - **Do you have enough background knowledge in global warming and teaching to evaluate the quality of Copilot's response?**
+  - **Do you have enough background knowledge in global warming and teaching to critically evaluate the quality of Copilot's response?**
   - **How useful are the detailed activity instructions that Copilot created?**
   - **Do you know enough to evaluate them?
-If you don't know enough where would you find the information to help you evaluate them?**
+If not where would you find information to help you critically evaluate them?**

 ## Idea Generation
 Into here...